Pay to enter competitions – are they gambling?

 Personally, I’m not a fan of this type of competition and I wish the Gambling Commission would take action on the ones with a ridiculously simple question.
-I do pay to enter prize draws occasionally – but on websites like www.omaze.com where usually 60% of the ticket cost goes to charity, and the celebrity prizes are unique (who wouldn’t want to win the chance to eat cookies with Cookie Monster or get married at Magic Kingdom?).
-I also buy a lot of charity raffle tickets and occasionally text in for the Heart ‘Make Some Noise’ charity competitions.
+I do pay to enter prize draws occasionally, but that will generally be charity raffle tickets and occasionally I text in for the Heart ‘Make Some Noise’ charity competitions.
 But you certainly won’t find me paying £5 for a 1-in-100 chance to win a pair of £250 headphones!

 I like to promote comping as a free alternative to gambling, lottery tickets or bingo – but if you are happy to pay to enter a competition, then I recommend on-pack or ‘receipt necessary’ promotions – then you’re getting a product too, and usually a much better chance of winning than in an online raffle!
 You can find lots on my Compers Shopping List

 What’s your opinion on ‘pay to enter’ competitions – do you take part, or avoid at all costs?